 Step 3: Winners' Information

-Everything entered in this section is for publication only and is not visible to the judges.
+This section is for publication only and is not visible to the judges.
 Please review the information carefully.
 There will only be 48 hours to edit this information after the Winners have been notified.

-The 'Winner' field is the primary company or individual you want to be credited on the piece (i.e. company name, photographer, illustrator, Young Blood, etc.).
+The "Winner" field is the primary company or individual you want to be credited on the piece (i.e. company name, photographer, illustrator, Young Blood, etc.).

 NOTE: In the instance that a team (e.g. AD & writer) worked together (typically for the Young Blood or Student categories), enter only the first individual of the team as in the "Winner" field.
 The other team member(s) should be added in the CREATIVE CREDITS section.
 (See Step 4: CREATIVE CREDITS for further explanation on how to enter additional names so that they are properly credited as "Winners").